chromatone/apps/README.md

 ## Glitch

-The most recent version of the apps can be checked at [chromatone.glitch.me](https://chromatone.glitch.me/).
+The most recent version of the apps is at [chromatone.glitch.me](https://chromatone.glitch.me/).
 You can view and edit all the code online with [Glitch editor](https://glitch.com/edit/#!/chromatone).

 ## Technologies

 Chromatone apps are built around Vue.js components in a modular way.
-We're not using any backend build procedures, so anyone with a modern browser can directly open the source files directly on a computer or even a mobile locally.
-The apps we utilize such features as:
+We're not using any backend build procedures, so anyone with a modern browser can directly open the source files on any device locally and online.
+It's our vision of open source apps built in open browser environment.
+We monitor the development of Web stardards and it's implemention in different browsers.
+And using the powers of modern ECMAScript we try to combine different browser APIs:

 - [Web Audio API](https://developer.mozilla.org/ru/docs/Web/API/Web_Audio_API)
 - [Canvas API](https://developer.mozilla.org/ru/docs/Web/API/Canvas_API)
 - [SVG](https://developer.mozilla.org/ru/docs/Web/SVG)
 - [WebGl](https://developer.mozilla.org/ru/docs/Web/API/WebGL_API)
+- and also DeviceOrientation and more

 We use different JS frameworks: